stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 individual programs or MPI applications need to request in their job submission options.

-Ruse periodically samples the process and its subprocesses and keeps track of the CPU, time and maximum memory use.
+`ruse` periodically samples the process and its subprocesses and keeps track of the CPU, time and maximum memory use.
 It also optionally records the sampled values over time.
 The purpose or Ruse is not to profile processes in detail, but to follow jobs that run for many minutes, hours or days, with no